JustinMattson/bloggr-checkpoint/README.md

 #### Functionality

 - [+] Users Can Register, Login, and Logout (this should work out of the box, don't break it)
-- [ ] Once logged in Users can Create Edit and Delete Blogs
+- [+] Once logged in Users can Create & Delete Blogs
-- [ ] Once logged in Users can Create Edit and Delete Comments
+- [+] Once logged in Users can Create & Delete Comments
-- [ ] Users can only modify/delete data they created
+- [+] Users can only modify/delete data they created
+- [+] Users can modify their username and profile image
+- [ ] Once logged in Users can Create Edit Comments
+- [ ] Once logged in Users can Create Edit Blogs

 ### API Routes